-On February 14, 2024, the board of director of the Company (the "Board") received a demand letter from an attorney representing Chromocell Holdings and Christian Kopfli, our former Chief Executive Officer and former Chief Strategy Officer.
+On February 14, 2024, the board of director of the Company (the "Board") received a demand letter from an attorney representing Chromocell Holdings and Christian Kopfli, our the Company's former Chief Executive Officer and former Chief Strategy Officer.
 Mr. Kopfli alleges an improper termination for "cause" and seeks monetary damages in the amount of \$479,169.
-Of the \$479,169 asserted by Mr. Kopfli, as of March 31, 2024, the Company has accrued \$363,091 in compensation expenses associated with Mr. Kopfli's prior employment with the Company.
-To the extent Mr. Kopfli is successful in his assertions, the Company will pay any amounts owed thereunder from future working capital reserves; however, the Company believe the assertions made by Mr. Kopfli are without merit and intends to vigorously defend the matter.
+Of the \$479,169 asserted by Mr. Kopfli, as of March 31, 2024 June 30, 2024, the Company has accrued \$363,091 in compensation expenses associated with Mr. Kopfli's prior employment with the Company.
+To the extent Mr. Kopfli is successful in his assertions, the Company will pay any amounts owed thereunder from future working capital reserves; however, reserves.
+However, the Company believe believes the assertions made by Mr. Kopfli are without merit and intends commenced a lawsuit against Mr. Kopfli and Chromocell Holdings in the Supreme Court for the State of New York, County of New York on June 7, 2024 (Index No. 652917/2024, the "New York Action") which asserts causes of action against Mr. Kopfli for breach of the Employment Agreement entered into on January 10, 2023 between the Company and Mr. Kopfli and breach of fiduciary duty by Mr. Kopfli.
+The Company seeks monetary damages against Mr. Kopfli in the New York Action, plus disgorgement of all compensation previously paid or accrued to vigorously defend Mr. Kopfli by the matter.
+Company.